CarlosMendez1997Col/Hydrological-analysis-of-HydroSHEDS-data/README.md

-# Hydrological analysis using HydroATLAS and HydroSHEDS in ArcGIS API For Python.
+# Hydrological analysis using HydroATLAS, HydroSHEDS, HydroBASINS, HydroLAKES and HydroRIVERS data.